 Indeed, the first inequality is equivalent to \eqref{eq:opt_condn_FCVI} due to the convexity of $\Lcal(\cdot, \lambda^*)$, and it is easy to see that the second inequality is equivalent to the complementary slackness condition in \eqref{eq:compl_slackness_condn_FCVI}.
 From the above relation, we see that the pair $(x^*, \lambda^*)$ is the saddle point solution of the following min-max problem \end{Proof} Based on this discussion, it is clear that the saddle point problem above is an equivalent reformulation of FCVI~\eqref{eq:FCVI} under Assumption \ref{Assump:Assumption-1}.
 Below, we formally define the $\epsilon$-solution of the FCVI problem.
 We also consider the stochastic case in the following definition. \begin{Defi} We say that $\wt{x}$ is an $\epsilon$-solution of \eqref{eq:FCVI} if

-Based on this discussion, it is clear that the saddle point problem above is an equivalent reformulation of FCVIs~\eqref{eq:FCVI} under the assumption that $(x^*, \lambda^*)$ satisfying \eqref{eq:KKT_opt_FCVI} exists.
-We state this assumption formally. \begin{assumption} Throughout this paper, we assume that $(x^*, \lambda^*)$ satisfying \eqref{eq:KKT_opt_FCVI} exists. \end{assumption} In the nonlinear programming literature \cite{mangasarian1994nonlinear, bertsekas99nonlinear}, various constraint qualifications are proposed which are sufficient to ensure the existence of ``dual'' solution $\lambda^*$.
-Similarly, various constraint qualifications are studied for FCVI problems under the topic of generalized complementarity problems (see the survey article \cite{harker1990finite}).

-For the equivalent saddle point reformulation in \eqref{eq:FCVI_SPP_reformulation}, a popular convergence criterion associated with a candidate solution $(\wt{x}, \wt{\lambda}) \in X\times \Rbb^m_+$ is the so called primal-dual gap $\max_{x\in X, \lambda \ge \zero} \Lcal(\wt{x}, \lambda) - \Lcal(x, \wt{\lambda})$.
-Later, we will show that an $\epsilon$ primal-dual gap corresponds to an $\epsilon$-solution of FCVI problem \eqref{eq:FCVI} (c.f.
-Definition \ref{def:appx-soln}).
-Hence, it motivates us to develop primal-dual type algorithms that decrease the primal-dual gap function.
-Below, we formally define the $\epsilon$-solution of the FCVI problem.
-We also consider the stochastic case in the following definition. \begin{definition} We say that $\wt{x}$ is an $\epsilon$-solution of \eqref{eq:FCVI} if

 Similarly, we say that $\wt{x}$ is a stochastic $\epsilon$-solution of \eqref{eq:FCVI} if